Vidal Nuño: Cleveland Indians

 The Cleveland Indians selected Nuño in the 48th round of the 2009 Major League Baseball draft, with the 1,445th overall selection.
-That year, he pitched for the Mahoning Valley Scrappers of the Class A-Short Season New York–Pennsylvania League.
+That year, he pitched for the Mahoning Valley Scrappers of the Low–A New York–Pennsylvania League.
 He began the season as a relief pitcher, but was moved into the starting rotation.
 He finished the season with a 2.05 earned run average (ERA).
-In 2010, Nuño was promoted to the Lake County Captains of the Class A Midwest League.
+In 2010, Nuño was promoted to the Lake County Captains of the Single–A Midwest League.
 After pitching to a 4.96 ERA in 21 games, the Indians released Nuño on March 26, 2011, and suggested that in order to continue his career, he should develop a changeup.

 Washington Wild Things

 Nuño began the 2011 season pitching in independent baseball for the Washington Wild Things of the Frontier League, where he worked on his changeup.
 In six games with the Wild Things, Nuño recorded a 2.83 ERA with 34 strikeouts.